Percolation-Labs/percolate/README.md

 #p8 add api https://petstore.swagger.io/v2/swagger.json --verbs get
 ```

-API functions can be attached by name to entities (as shown in the example above) pr searched once registered as below.
-This can be used by planning agents to find ad activate functions during reasoning chains.
+API functions can be attached by name to entities (as shown in the example above) or searched once registered as below.
+This can be used by planning agents to find nd activate functions during reasoning chains.

 ```sql
 select * from p8.query_entity('I am looking for a function to get pets that have a sold status', 'p8.Function')
 ```

 Because the function is evaluated you can run an entire pipeline from the database.

 - in practice we do not do this synchrously and this is just used to ilustrate.
 If the models are not overloaded this can take about 5 seconds but if models are overloaded it could take up to 25 seconds

 ```sql